NBKRedSpy/Quasimorph-Map-Markers/README.md

 * Placing a marker at the merc's location can be hard to see due to the merc icon being on top.

 # Change Log

+## 1.5.0
+* For game version 0.9.7+ only.
+* Can now remove markers when not in the minimap.
+Defaults to Shift+F2.
+* All keybinds can be set in the Mod Config menu.
+The user no longer needs to edit the config.json directly.
+* Internal: Updated Json to MCM framework to latest iteration.

+## 1.4.0
+* For game version 0.9.6+ only.
+* 0.9.6 compatibility

 ## 1.3.0
 * Primary sort is now price.